han-nguyen97/CRMSalesAnalysis/README.md

 **Sales pipeline** :

-Overall, sales pipeline shows good conversion rate between stages, except: Opportunity to Customer: There is only 348 leads transfer from Opportunity to Customer stage (CVR = 28.6%), suggesting room for improvements.
+- Overall, sales pipeline shows good conversion rate between stages, except: <br/>
+Opportunity to Customer: There is only 348 leads transfer from Opportunity to Customer stage (CVR = 28.6%), suggesting room for improvements. <br/>
-Customer to Churned Customer: High churn rate indicates potential issues with customer satisfaction, product fit or ongoing support.
+Customer to Churned Customer: High churn rate indicates potential issues with customer satisfaction, product fit or ongoing support. <br/>
-Action: Regularly engage with customers through follow-ups and satisfaction surveys to identify and address issues
+Action: Regularly engage with customers through follow-ups and satisfaction surveys to identify and address issues. <br/>

-- Detailed Opportunity Stage:
+- Detailed Opportunity Stage: <br/>
-Opened to Initial Contact: Only a third of opened opportunities move to initial contact.
+Opened to Initial Contact: Only a third of opened opportunities move to initial contact. <br/>
-Action: Deploy automated outreach tools to ensure timely follow-ups with all new opportunities.
+Action: Deploy automated outreach tools to ensure timely follow-ups with all new opportunities. <br/>
-Proposal sent to Won: Although more than half of proposal sent converts to win, there is still room for optimization.
+Proposal sent to Won: Although more than half of proposal sent converts to win, there is still room for optimization. <br/>
-Action: Analyze lost proposal to identify common objections and refine proposal strategies accordingly.
+Action: Analyze lost proposal to identify common objections and refine proposal strategies accordingly. <br/>

-- Sales Agent:
+- Sales Agent: <br/>
-Laura Thomson is the best sales agent with highest deal value and average churn rate.
+Laura Thomson is the best sales agent with highest deal value and average churn rate. <br/>
 David Wilson has short sales cycle but low won rate and low deal value.
-Need to improve conversion techniques and increase  deal size by targeting higher value leads.
+Need to improve conversion techniques and increase  deal size by targeting higher value leads. <br/>
 Emily Johnson achieved high won rate but high churn rate, suggesting potential issues in customer satisfaction.
-Focus to post-sales support to reduce churn.
+Focus to post-sales support to reduce churn. <br/>
 Jessica Martinez has high deal value and good won rate but longer sales cycle.
-Streamline the sales process to shorten the sales cycle.
+Streamline the sales process to shorten the sales cycle. <br/>